bruno-lang/alma/README.md

 The core idea is to use instruction trees and a parsing _machine_ interpreting these.
-In principle both the essential as well as the optional instructions chosen for `lingukit` so far are not special in some way - they just were obvious useful to me.
-Each of them could be removed, other instruction not described or thought of here could be added.
+In principle both the essential as well as the optional instructions chosen for `lingukit` so far are not special in some way - they just were obvious and useful to me.
+Each of them could be removed, other instructions (not described or thought of here) could be added.

 #### Tooling
 As grammars are data general tools can be build around them, interpreting their